 Automatic setup for targeted interception of HTTP & HTTPS from most clients, including:

 - Desktop browsers like Chrome, Edge, Brave & Firefox

 - Backend & scripting languages, like Node.js, Python, Java & Ruby

-- Almost all terminal or Electron-based applications
+- Docker containers, and almost all terminal or Electron-based applications

 - More coming soon, all powered by your feedback

 For platforms without automatic setup, HTTP Toolkit can be used as an HTTP(S) proxy, compatible with HTTP requests from any language or tool.